lvanschilfgaarde/lordcephei.github.io/pages/dmft1.md

   ~~~

   Now there are some manual operations to do:
-  * Copy the forth line of Eimp.inp in the PARAMS file (in such a way to have one line like Ed=[ ..... )
+  * Copy the forth line of *Eimp.inp* in the *PARAMS* file (in such a way to have one line like Ed=[ ..... )
-  * Change accordingly the mu variable in PARAMS.
+  * Change accordingly the mu variable in *PARAMS*.
 It has to be the first value of the Ed string with inverted sign.
-  * Run atom_d.py using the command
+  * Run **atom_d.py** using the command
   ~~~
   python atom_d.py J=0.7 l=2 cx=0.0 OCA_G=False qatom=0 "CoulombF='Ising'" HB2=False $EIMP
   ~~~
-  where the variable $EIMP is a copy of the third line of Eimp.inp.
-This generates a file called actqmc.cix used by the solver.
+  where the variable $EIMP is a copy of the third line of *Eimp.inp*.
+This generates a file called *actqmc.cix* used by the solver.
-  * Add correct values of U, J, nf0 (equivalent of n) and beta in PARAMS.
+  * Add correct values of U, J, nf0 (equivalent of n) and beta in *PARAMS*.
 The Params file at the end should look like the following
   ~~~
   Ntau  1000
   OffDiagonal  real